(Disclosure: Some of the links below may be affiliate links)

 - Never shop online on a public WiFi.

 - Only use secured public WiFi.
-This will not entirely protect you but will eliminate some threats.
+It will not entirely protect you but will eliminate some threats.

 - Use a VPN service if you have one.